HMCS Toronto participates in Exercise NOBLE JUSTIFICATION

 HMCS Toronto departed from Halifax, Nova Scotia on 24 July 2014 and arrived in its area of operations in the Mediterranean Sea on 3 August 2014.
 HMCS Toronto has a crew of about 250 personnel that includes a CH-124 Sea King helicopter air detachment.

 HMCS Regina left her home port of Esquimalt, British Columbia on 6 January 2014 and assumed duties in the Arabian Sea region on 15 February 2014 as part of Operation ARTEMIS.
-She served with the Combined Task Force 150 (CTF-150) and conducted counter-terrorism and maritime security operations until 30 April 2014, when she was committed to support NATO reassurance measures in Europe.
+She served with the Combined Task Force 150 (CTF-150) and conducted counter-terrorism and maritime security operations until 30 April 2014, when she was committed to support NATO assurance measures in Europe.
 She was replaced by HMCS Toronto on 3 August 2014.

 Soldiers from the Canadian Army are currently deployed to Eastern and Central Europe to take part in a variety of training exercises between May and December 2014.
 The exercises are designed to develop and enhance interoperability, readiness, joint operations capabilities and multinational responses to potential crises.